IN VITRO EFFICACY TESTS

 IN VITRO EVALUATION OF THE REGENERATING ACTIVITY

-Aim of the test is to assess the ability of a cosmetic sample to stimulate cell regeneration of fibroblasts/Keratinocytes or other cellular lines in vitro.
+Aim of the test is to assess the ability of a cosmetic sample to stimulate cell regeneration of fibroblasts/keratinocytes or other cellular lines in vitro.

 EVALUATION OF THE INHIBITION OF HYALURONIDASE

-The inhibition of Hyaluronidase activity prevents rapid degradation of hyaluronic acid and is functional for maintaining the structural integrity of the cell membrane.
-Any inhibitors of the enzyme, maintaining the homeostasis of hyaluronic acid, could act as anti-aging factors.
+The purpose of the test is to evaluate the ability of the sample under examination to inhibit the activity of the enzyme hyaluronidase.
+Inhibition of hyaluronidase activity prevents rapid degradation of hyaluronic acid and is essential for maintaining the structural integrity of the cell membrane.
+Any enzyme inhibitors, by maintaining hyaluronic acid homeostasis, could act as anti-aging factors.

-EVALUATION OF PROTECTIVE ACTION AGAINST DAMAGE INDUCED BY ACTIVATION OF MMP-1
+EVALUATION OF PROTECTIVE ACTION

 IN VITRO EVALUATION OF LIPOREDUCING ACTIVITY